tasyadwini/superstore-visualization/README.md

 Gained a deeper understanding of business intelligence and analytics
 ## How to Use
-Download the dataset (Sample - Superstore.csv) from this repository
+Download the dataset (Sample - Superstore.xlsx) from this repository

 Open Tableau and import the dataset